emilearthur/fastblog/_posts/2021-06-28-Product-Manager(PM)-Why-And-What-Makes-Me-One.md

 layout: post
 description: About Product Management and ME.
 categories: [about, career,product management]
-title: Product Manger (PM)- What and How- Am I One?
+title: Product Manager (PM)- What and How- Am I One?
 ---

 Frequently, I am conflicted when I'm asked, Are you doing PM stuff?
 Are you a PM?; and What is a PM?